evatria/pcss/README.md

 We have had a lot of trouble with GitHub.
 These problems and how we have solved them, will be explained after the documentation on how to download and run the game.

 # How to download and play
-To download the game simply download the file called : "FishRacingBuild" and then choose either (Mac) or (Windows) depending on your system.
+To download the game simply download the file called "FishRacingBuild"

+There has been some problems with a mac build, but if it is for mac, open it in Unity editor and play it there.
+It work perfectly in the editor.

 How to start game:
 1. Write your name.